-During the three-month period ended June 30, 2017, the Company incurred exploration expenses amounting to \$88,774 (2016 - \$24,194), this increase was related to activities involved with the hiring of a third party consulting firm to interpret property specific data.
+During the three month period ended March 31, 2018, the Company incurred exploration expenses amounting to \$94,488 (2017 - \$43,976).
+This increase was related to activities involved with the hiring of a third-party consulting firm to interpret property specific data and provide an independently derived updated mineral resource estimate, as well as increased trips to the property.